 Devastated by an atomic bomb in World War II, Nagasaki is remembered as the last city in the world to experience a nuclear attack.
 The city has been rebuilt since then.

-Nagasaki does have an international airport but it doesn’t seem to be a common port of entry into Japan.
+Nagasaki does have an international airport but it doesn’t seem to be a common port of entry.
 Most travelers will probably be arriving via Fukuoka Airport or through some other major city in Japan, then continuing to Nagasaki by train or by bus.

-BY TRAIN: Most travelers doing a multi-city tour of Japan probably travel by train.
+Most travelers doing a multi-city tour of Japan probably travel by train.
 You can check hyperdia.com to see how much it will cost you to get to Nagasaki from wherever you are.
-If you’re coming from Fukuoka, then the two-and-a-half hour trip will cost you at least JPY 4,450 each way.
+If you’re coming from Fukuoka, then the trip will take around 2.5 hrs.

 If you are going on a multi-city tour of Japan by train, then you may want to invest in a JR Pass.
 It will give you unlimited use of all JR national trains in Japan, including Shinkansen bullet trains and the Narita Express.
-You can purchase a JR Pass in 7-, 14-, or 21-day variants from Japan Rail Pass or Klook.
+You can purchase a JR Pass in 7-, 14-, or 21-day variants from Klook or Japan Rail Pass.

 WHERE TO EXCHANGE CURRENCY

 If you’d rather not bring a lot of foreign currency with you to Japan, then an alternative would be to withdraw JPY from an ATM.
 Rates are competitive and according to some, they may even be better.
 Just make sure you inform your bank that you intend to use your ATM overseas.
-That way they don’t block it or anything.
+That way they don’t flag or block any transactions.
 In my experience, my card works in some machines but not in others.

-As its name suggests, Casa Noda Nagasaki is primarily a hostel but they do have a couple of private rooms on the top floor.
-When we stayed there in February 2017, rates were USD 53 for the private room and USD 23 for the dorm, both of which include a simple breakfast.
+On our last trip, we stayed at Casa Noda Nagasaki.
+It’s primarily a hostel but they do have a couple of private rooms on the top floor.
 The hostel is about a 10-15 minute walk from Nagasaki main station, making it a good choice if you have an early bus or train to catch.
-Conveniently, it’s almost directly in front of Gotomachi tram stop as well.
-Be warned though, there’s no elevator in the hostel so you’ll need to carry your luggage up 3-4 flights of stairs if you’re staying in one of the private rooms.
+Conveniently, Casa Noda Nagasaki is almost directly in front of Gotomachi tram stop as well.

 1. Visit Gunkanjima (Battleship Island)